-3.3 Scheduling based on different resources
+B. Scheduling based on different resources

-In previous work [2, 3, 5], we have shown that in multi-core architectures the bottleneck of packet processing can as easily be at the memory or I/O as at the CPUs, and hence resource allocation needs to be able to handle the case where any of these is the scarce resource and not the CPU.
-Therefore, we find it necessary to not only measure the CPU cycles used by the Tasks, but also other metrics describing the utilization of resources, like memory and I/O bandwidth, cache miss rates at any level of the cache hierarchy, instructions-per-second, etc. and then use these metrics for resource allocation and scheduling calculations.
+In previous work [2], [3], [5], we have shown that in multi-core architectures the bottleneck of packet processing can as easily be at the memory or I/O as at the CPUs and hence resource allocation needs to be able to handle the case where any of these is the scarce resource and not the CPU.
+Therefore, we find it necessary to not only measure the CPU cycles used by the Tasks, but also other metrics describing the utilization of resources, like memory and I/O bandwidth, cache miss rates at any level of the cache hierarchy, instructionsper-second, etc. and then use these metrics for resource allocation and scheduling calculations.
 To this end, we use performance monitoring counters to determine the utilization of the resources.
 These hardware counters are commonplace on modern processors, they are very low overhead counters and were originally introduced for profiling and performance analysis and are therefore suitable for our purposes, that is, to measure the cost of forwarding a packet on multiple resources.
-In our hardware architecture, every Hyper-Thread (there are two Hyper-Threads per core when Symmetric Multi-Threading is enabled) possesses 3 fixed and 4 customizable counters, but there are over 500 events these counters can measure, using time-division multiplexing.
-Scheduling memory or I/O resources is not as simple as scheduling CPU cycles.
-However, in scenarios where the memory or I/O has become the bottleneck, we can adjust the CPU scheduler's parameters so as to ensure a fair memory access rate by controlling the forwarding paths' CPU resources, for example, if a forwarding path is scheduled to use CPU resources less often it will access the memory and/or I/O less often, also.
+In our hardware architecure, every Hyper-Thread (there are two Hyper-Threads per core when Symmetric Multi-Threading is enabled) possesses 3 fixed and 4 customizable counters, but there are over 500 events these counters can measure, using time-division multiplexing.